SMByC/CloudMasking/docs/how_to_use.md

 ### 2a.
 Select the filters to apply

-The plugin have a four different filters to apply, the `Fmask` and `Blue Band` are available for all Landsat, but the `Cloud QA` and `QA Band` are available for only SR Landsat collection (see more in [Cloud Filters](cloud_filters.md)).
+The plugin have a four different filters to apply, the `Fmask` and `Blue Band` are available for all Landsat, but the `Cloud QA` and `Pixel QA` are available for only SR Landsat collection (see more in [Cloud Filters](cloud_filters.md)).
 You can activate more than one filter at a time, the plugin accumulate the filters in the same order (bottom up).

 ![](img/how_to_use_05.png)